CBIZ

 If you need assistance with your annual EBP audit, CBIZ can help.
 Our professionals have the expertise to handle all aspects of EBP audits, including 401(k) plans, 403(b) plans, ESOPs, defined benefit plans and more.

-If you’re concerned about the quality of your EBP audit, please connect with our professionals today.
-Our team of auditors, equipped with thorough expertise and comprehensive knowledge, will ensure your audit adheres to all necessary standards, effectively simplifying EBP audit complexities, and ensuring smooth compliance with IRS and DOL regulations.
+If you have concerns about the quality of your EBP audit, please connect with our professionals today.
+Our auditors bring thorough expertise and comprehensive knowledge to every engagement, ensuring your audit meets all necessary standards, simplifies complex requirements, and supports smooth compliance with IRS and DOL regulations.

 © Copyright CBIZ, Inc. All rights reserved.
 Use of the material contained herein without the express written consent of the firms is prohibited by law.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.
 Material contained in this publication is informational and promotional in nature and not intended to be specific financial, tax or consulting advice.
 Readers are advised to seek professional consultation regarding circumstances affecting their organization.